q2333gh/address_space/add/pmap.md

 9.Once everything is set up, the loader transfers control to the entry point of the program, which is usually the main() function for C programs3.
 10.The a.out program is now running.
 When it finishes, it will return control to the kernel, which will then clean up the process2.

+the "loader" is mianly the syscall: fork() and execve() (execve is more complex and important) fork() gives a.out a bunch of regs.(maybe regard it as worker.) execve gives a.out space to run . and store its code and data (maybe regard it as warehouse) see exec impl of xv6-riscv
+/kernel/exec.c of int exec(char *path, char **argv)